 - Remove anything you might trip over

 - Keep your phone near your bed.
-An answering machine can pick up your calls when you are resting and don’t want to be disturbed.
 Keep emergency phone numbers handy (doctor, pharmacy, etc.)

 Two to Three Weeks Prior to Surgery

 - You will usually have your preoperative visit and sometimes have lab work done about two weeks before surgery.
 Note that there may be additional costs for laboratory work, particularly if anything discovered in the medical history warrants additional testing.
 Surgery cannot be performed without the required laboratory results.

 - If you have recently been or were previously a smoker, then it is very important that you don’t smoke marijuana or use nicotine AT ALL during the three weeks before surgery.

 - Please be sure we have a reliable phone number to reach you in the time leading up to and the week after surgery.

 - You will receive your prescriptions about 1 week before surgery.
 Make sure to have post-operative prescriptions filled.